I am a Mdewakanton Dakota rights activist with several

 to a collection of villages along Ogechie Lake, Shakopee Lake and Lake Onamia..."

-I believe that in order to show due respect for the Dakota people, Mille Lac "Kathio" State Park
+I believe that in order to show due respect for the Dakota people, Mille Lacs "Kathio" State Park

 planners

-should find a legislator or legislators who would craft and sponsor a state bill to change the
+should find a legislator who would craft and introduce a state bill to change the

 park's name to a